 The AAFP urges its members to participate in clinical research to expand the scientific and practical database regarding generic medications and therapeutic equivalency in various circumstances.

 The AAFP recommends that further efforts be supported to enhance post-market medication surveillance for all generic and brand name pharmaceuticals.
-(1989) (April 2022 BOD)
+(1989) (September 2022 COD)